 Jim West, PGA Director of Golf Operations

-In Jim’s 35+ year career in golf, he has achieved a high level of success at nearly every type of golf facility including high volume daily fee courses, large-scale resort facilities, multi-course/multi-state management companies and exclusive private clubs in Florida, Georgia, North Carolina, Tennessee and Virginia.
+Jim is a Quarter Century Member of the PGA of America and has achieved a high level of success at nearly every type of golf facility including high volume daily fee courses, large-scale resort facilities, multi-course/multi-state management companies and exclusive private clubs in Florida, Georgia, North Carolina, Tennessee and Virginia.
 Jim’s hard work and dedication to the game of golf have earned him numerous awards with the PGA of America, including:

 - 2014 Tennessee Section PGA Golf Professional of the Year – the highest honor the PGA of America bestows on a working Club Professional whose total contributions to the game best exemplify the complete PGA Professional.

 - 2015 & 2016 Tennessee Section PGA Horton Smith Award – for continuing contributions to developing and enhancing educational programs.

 - 2017 Tennessee Section PGA Bill Strausbaugh Award – for distinguished service in mentoring fellow professionals, integrity and character reflecting positively on the profession and outstanding involvement in charitable and community activities.

 Jim also serves as Vice President of the Tennessee Section PGA and also serves on the Board of Directors of the Tennessee Golf Foundation.
 When Jim isn’t at one of the golf courses, he enjoys motorcycle road racing, boating, tennis, and especially Tennessee Football.
 Jim and his wife Nikki reside in West Knoxville and have a 23-year old daughter, Katherine, who is attending Pharmacy School at the University of Tennessee.